International Mountain Guides Climbing and Mountaineering Expeditions

 [ ]Binoculars, smaller style

-Gear Donations: We like to encourage our Peru trekkers to bring along some of their used and close-to-worn-out-gear and clothing on this trip.
-This gear can then be donated to our local guides and staff after the trek-and make your bag lighter for your flight home.
-Appropriate items include long underwear tops and bottoms, pile clothing, socks, gloves and mittens, outerwear, gaiters, and other clothing items that you've used during your trip but you no longer need-or want.
-This token is not expected by us or our local staff, but it is a good way to "unload" some of your older gear that you no longer need or want and help out someone who can put it to good use.
+Gear Donations: If desired, you can donate your worn out clothing and gear to our local guides and staff after the trek—and make your bag lighter for your flight home.
+It is a good way to "unload" some of your older gear that you no longer need or want and help out someone who can put it to good use.
 Extra trek food can also be left for the Peruvian staff after the trek.